sbaker-wsl/rust-lyrics/README.md

 Finally, the main function simply has a println! function call containing the point of the program, a line space, and then calls print_carol().

+Irrelevant, this last line is meant to test merging branches from terminal and having said changes be sent back up to github.